Why the “Wild Neighbours” Matter

 Turning Cuttings into “Real Estate”

-1. The Dead Hedge
+1. The Habitat Hedge

 - Benefit: It provides instant nesting sites for wrens and robins and a “wildlife corridor” for hedgehogs to move safely across the orchard away from predators.
+Once it’s packed tightly at the bottom it provides winter hibernation spots for beetles and toads (yes, we do have toads in the orchard).

 2. Beetle Bumps & Log Piles

-- Why: Over time, the wood decays, attracting wood-boring beetles and stag beetles—both of which are increasingly rare in England.
+- Why: Over time, the wood decays, attracting wood-boring beetles and stag beetles – both of which are increasingly rare in England.

 - The Food Web: These insects are the primary food source for woodpeckers and shrews.